-New York Firearm Crimes and Immigration Consequences
+Firearm Crimes and Immigration Consequences

-Even if there were no collateral consequences to a foreign national visiting the United States, an H1B or F1 visa holder or otherwise legal visitor or resident for the possession or sale of a weapon, the immediate criminal consequences for Criminal Possession of a Weapon or Criminal Sale of a Firearm are devastating.
+Even if there were no collateral consequences to a foreign national visiting the United States for the possession or sale of a weapon, the immediate criminal consequences for Criminal Possession of a Weapon or Criminal Sale of a Firearm are devastating.
 Loaded?
 Possessed outside your home or place of business?
 No permit?
 If the answers to these questions is “yes,” then you are facing a minimum of three and one half years and as much as fifteen years in prison.
-Then, when you’re done serving that sentence you can potentially be deported or denied future admissibility if the offense is also deemed a Crime of Moral Turpitude.
-You didn’t know the law?
+Then when you’re done serving that sentence, even an H1B or F1 visa holder or otherwise legal visitor or resident can potentially be deported or denied future admission to the United States if the offense is also deemed a crime of moral turpitude or an otherwise deportable offense.
+You didn’t know that you were breaking the law, or that you couldn’t travel to New York with you gun that you owned and purchased legally in Texas?
 Too bad.
-The State and Federal Government simply don’t care and it is no defense.New York Firearm Crimes
+The State and Federal Government simply don’t care, and ignorance of the law is no defense in any event.New York Firearm Charges

-- New York State Weapon Crimes: New York Penal Law Article 265
+- Weapon Crimes: Penal Law Article 265

 - Crimes Involving Moral Turpitude (CIMT) and Your Immigration Status

 The criminal defense attorneys and former Manhattan prosecutors at Crotty Saland PC know all too well how serious and devastating weapon crimes can be to an accused even where that person has all the proper licenses and permits for a revolver, pistol or similar firearm in another state, but not New York.
 Incarceration may be the least of your worries as a foreign national.
 Fight.
 Stand strong.
 Examine potential defenses.
 Look for legal and evidentiary issues and mitigation.
 A strong defense begins with experience, knowledge and advocacy.